aniketh0418/Finance-Data-Processing-and-Access-Control-Backend/SYSTEM_DOCUMENTATION.md

 ---

 ## 1. System Overview
-Zorvyn is a modular, high-performance financial data processing API.
+This is a modular, high-performance financial data processing API.
 It is designed around the principles of **FastAPI** leveraging asynchronous I/O with **MongoDB** to deliver fast, secure, and scalable endpoints for tracking incomes, expenses, and synthesizing financial dashboards via role-based access control (RBAC).

 ## 2. Technology Stack
 - **Framework:** FastAPI (Python 3.x)